Medicine admissions 2024

 - STAGE 3: The Multiple Mini Interviews

 The MMIs comprise a series of eight sections.
-In the event that you are invited to attend an interview we will send you the questions with your invitation.
 The questioning in these sections is typically based on the following areas:

 Each section in the interview is scored as follows: